odhran-kainos/blog/post/7 - Planning Bus Trips with Python & Singapore's Smart Nation APIs.md

   even if you take a single bus it counts as 1 "transfer".
 Another way of looking at it is your first bus counts as a trasnfer from "no service" to "some service".
-This is a technical detail that doesn't affect the algorithm or the trip-planning sinec every trip is equally affected, and you can easily `- 1` from the final `transfer` count if you want to count only transfers-between-buses.
+This is a technical detail that doesn't affect the algorithm or the trip-planning since every trip is equally affected, and you can easily `- 1` from the final `transfer` count if you want to count only transfers-between-buses.